Home / Blog / SAAS Security and Best Practices

 This could stem from simple human error, malicious attacks, or conflicts with an outsourced team or agency.

-The potential for someone to hold your business hostage, whether it be a software house or a disgruntled former employee, is a grave concern for many SAAS companies.
+The potential for someone to hold your business hostage, whether it be a software house or a disgruntled former employee, is a grave concern for many SaaS companies.

-It’s one of the most common questions that our founder gets – How can I protect my saas or my software business?
+It’s one of the most common questions that our founder gets – How can I protect my SaaS or my software business?
 What measures can I take to make sure my business is completely safe?

 Pillar 1: Backing Up Your Data & Data Security